-In light of the recent events surrounding COVID-19 and our possible de-listing from the NYSE, we are adding the below risk factors entitled "The COVID-19 pandemic has disrupted, and may continue to disrupt our business, which we expect will have a material adverse impact on our business, results of operations and financial condition" and "A delisting of our common stock from the NYSE could reduce the liquidity and market price of our common stock; reduce the number of investors and analysts that cover our common stock; limit our ability to issue additional shares, and damage our reputation which could have a material adverse impact on our business, results of operations and financial condition.
-In addition, a delisting of our common stock from the NYSE could cause a redemption of some or all of our outstanding redeemable preferred stock which would negatively impact our liquidity" to the risk factors as previously disclosed in "Item 1A Risk Factors" of our Form 10-K for the year ended December 31, 2019.
-Other than as set forth below, there have been no material changes to the risk factors set forth in "Item 1A Risk Factors" of our Form 10-K for the year ended December 31, 2019.
-However, many of the risk factors set forth in our Form 10-K for the year ended December 31, 2019 are, and will continue to be, exacerbated by the COVID-19 pandemic and any resulting worsening of the economic environment.
+In light of the recent events surrounding COVID-19, in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, we added the below risk factors entitled "The COVID-19 pandemic has disrupted, and may continue to disrupt our business, which we expect will have a material adverse impact on our business, results of operations and financial condition" and "A delisting of our common stock from the NYSE could reduce the liquidity and market price of our common stock; reduce the number of investors and analysts that cover our common stock; limit our ability to issue additional shares, and damage our reputation which could have a material adverse impact on our business, results of operations and financial condition, a delisting of our common stock from the NYSE could cause a redemption of some or all of our outstanding redeemable preferred stock which would negatively impact our liquidity" to the risk factors as previously disclosed in "Item 1A Risk Factors" of our Form 10-K for the year ended December 31, 2019.
+Other than as set forth below, there have been no material changes to the risk factors set forth in "Item 1A Risk Factors" of our Form 10-K for the year ended December 31, 2019 are, and will continue to be, exacerbated by the COVID-19 pandemic and any resulting worsening of the economic environment.